Energinet-DataHub/greenforce-frontend/README.md

 All libraries are related to a product or shared across multiple products.
 The libraries are located under `libs/<product>` and are prefixed with `<library type>-<library name>`.
 For shared libraries `gf` should be used as `product`.

 Only libraries of type `data-access` may have dependencies to apps, and only apps of type `api`.
-Depending on the type of a library, a library can have dependencies to other certain types of libraries.
+Depending on the type of a library, a library can have dependencies to other types of libraries:

 - feature
 - ui